appbaseio/reactive-manual/docs/v1.0.0/components/SingleRange.md

 - **data** `Object Array`
     collection of UI `labels` with associated `start` and `end` range values.
 - **showFilter** `Boolean` [optional]
-    show as filter when a value is selected in a global selected filters view.
+    show the selected item as a filter in the [selected filters view](/v1/component/MultiList.html).
 Defaults to `true`.
 - **filterLabel** `String` [optional]
     An optional label to display for the component in the global selected filters view.
 This is only applicable if `showFilter` is enabled.
 Default value used here is `componentId`.
 - **URLParams** `Boolean` [optional]